fujitake/vantiq-related/vantiq-external-services-integration/docs/en/vantiq-aws-iotcore.md

 ```

-After creating the Rule, specify `tempSensor1` which is the name of the created "Things" in the thing_name argument, and specify `fun_switch` into the shadow_name argument.
+After creating the Rule, specify `tempSensor1` which is the name of the created "Things" into the thing_name argument, and specify `fun_switch` into the shadow_name argument.
 Execute it.
 It can be confirmed that the following data is published to /tempsensor/fun_switch/update Topic.

 ```json